jawerty/pagen/README.md

 * Server is run with the web-framework **Express.js**
 * Generate your website in a variety of colors
 * Utilizes the Twitter bootstrap
-* Can 'blogify' your website in an instant
+* Will 'blogify' your website in an instant
 * Simple heroku deployment
 * Simple nodejitsu deployment
 * Blogs are run on MongoDB and based off of the [Node2Blog](https://github.com/jawerty/Node2Blog) project
-* Much more
+* Much more...

 # Installation
 Install globally